mariobot/MicrosoftLearn/README.md

 This folder hold a practical lab to understand the Static Server-Side Rendering with Blazor .Net 8 with a basic crud actions.
 * Original video on https://www.youtube.com/watch?v=EqSgqm4qWjo

+## Project to test FluentUI blazor components library (Fluent UI Blazor) in .NET 8 [**_fluent-ui-blazor_**](fluent-ui-blazor)

+The project use the last FluentUI blazor library to use a front end components with a minimal and fluent design.
+* The project is located in the next link https://www.fluentui-blazor.net/

 ## Multitenancy application in .NET [**_multi-tenancy_**](multi-tenancy)

 This folder hold a practical lab to understand the multi tenancy architecture with a practical examples